-Revenue was £60.4m which represents an increase of 19% from last year.
-The increase in revenue was largely driven by acquisitions offset by a decrease in revenue generated by the Construction Vertical (refer to Note 4 Operating Segments).
+Revenue was £108.8m which represents an increase of 94% from last year.
+The increase in revenue was largely driven by acquisitions alongside an increase in both the Construction and Leisure Verticals as business activities largely resumed post lifting of various COVID-19 restrictions (refer to Note 4 Operating Segments).